The Empire of Light

 The Empire of Light (French: L'Empire des lumières) is the title of a succession of paintings by René Magritte.
 They depict the paradoxical image of a nocturnal landscape beneath a sunlit sky.
 He explored the theme in 27 paintings (17 oil paintings and 10 gouaches) from the 1940s to the 1960s.
 The paintings were not planned as a formal series.
 They have never all been exhibited together and are rarely exhibited in smaller groups.
-The original French title, L'Empire des Lumieres is sometimes translated as singular, The Empire of Light,and sometimes as plural The Empire of Lights.
+The original French title, L'Empire des lumières is sometimes translated as singular, The Empire of Light,and sometimes as plural The Empire of Lights.
 Other translations include The Dominion of Light: making the distinction: "an empire exists in relation to a ruler, a dominion does not necessarily require this.”